sodadata/soda-core/docs/README.md

 **Show me the money**

-Simple metrics and tests can be configured in Yaml configuration files called `scan.yml`.
+Simple metrics and tests can be configured in YAML configuration files called `scan.yml`.
 An example of the contents of such a file:

 ```yaml